The Critical Internet Studies Institute turns emerging technology intelligence into action.

 Networked Incitement

 Networked incitement is the use of social media to organize political violence through disinformation and harassment.
-CISI tracks these threats and helps institutions and vulnerable groups build resilience to them through knowledge, analysis, and tools.
+CISI tracks these threats to help institutions & vulnerable groups build resilience to them through knowledge, analysis, and tools.

-The Luxury Surveillance Lab studies how digital consumer tracking devices, while largely consensual, contribute to broader surveillance systems and impact bodily autonomy while pushing companies to influence public policy.
+The Luxury Surveillance Lab studies how digital consumer tracking devices, even if consensual, contribute to broader surveillance systems & impact bodily autonomy while harvesting data that can help companies influence public policy.

-We partner with peers to build knowledge & resilience, beyond industry.
+We partner with peers to build resilience, beyond industry.

 In the Press:

-CISI speaks out in the public debate about knowledge and emerging technology.
+CISI is an active voice in the public debate about emerging technology.

 Explore CISI press